-- Coach John decides to take action: He replaces three of the players with three new players. - Coach David decides to not take action and to not change his team's line-up.
+Coach John decides to take action: He replaces three of the players with three new players.

+Coach David decides to not take action and to not change his team's line-up.

 The scenario was followed by comprehension questions - "What are John and David's past behavioral preferences?"
-(Change-action/Status-quo-inaction), "What was the outcome of the last game played?" (lost the last game - pressure to take action / won the last game - pressure to keep the status-quo), "Finally, what did [John | David] decide to do for the upcoming game?
+(Change-action/Status-quo-inaction), "What was the outcome of the last game played?" (lost the last game - pressure to take action / won the last game - pressure to keep the status-quo), "Finally, what did [John | David] decide to do for the upcoming game?"
 (Change the lineup - action / Keep the same line-up - inaction).

-Finally, as in Experiment 1, participants were asked to rate which of the two coaches is more likely to feel regret following a loss and to feel joy following a win (1 = Definitely Davidfor not taking action; 6 = Definitely John for taking action).
+Finally, as in Experiment 1, participants were asked to rate which of the two coaches is more likely to feel regret following a loss and to feel joy following a win (1 = Definitely David for not taking action; 6 = Definitely John for taking action).

 Means, standard deviations, and Cohen d effects for perceived regret and perceived joy are provided in Table 7 and Table 8 and regret is plotted in Figure 3.
 ANOVA results are provided in Table 9.
-Both manipulations affected perceived regret for action-inaction with a slightly larger effect for the expectations manipulation (F(1, 299) = 104.03, p < .001, $\eta^2 p = .15$ ; d= .81) compared to the past-behavior manipulation (F(1, 299) = 60.26, p < .001, $\eta^2 p = .09$ ; d= .60).
-Again, the classic action-effect was weakened by both normality manipulations of expectations normality and past-behavior normality.
-The combination of the two manipulations resulted in the strongest effect (contrast between action-action and inaction-inaction: d = 1.59), in which the classic action-effect was reversed to an "inaction-effect" with stronger regret for inaction (M = 2.33, SD = 1.26, with 3.5 being the midpoint; one sample t-test from 3.5: t(74) =8.04, p < .001).
+Both manipulations affected perceived regret for action-inaction with a slightly larger effect for the expectations manipulation (F(1, 299) = 104.03, p < .001, $\eta^2 p = .15$; d = .81) compared to the past-behaviour manipulation (F(1, 299) = 60.26, p < .001, $\eta^2 p = .09$; d = .60).
+Again, the classic action-effect